danielsincere/qmk_firmware/keyboards/crkbd/rev1/keymaps/fullqueuedeveloper/README.md

 # The `fullqueuedeveloper` Layout

 This layout offers a slightly modified Miryoku with a plain Colemak layer for gaming (no tap-mods).

 This layout is based on Miryoku, the default Sofle layout, and a few other tricks.

 ## Build and install

-    make crkbd:fullqueuedeveloper && make crkbd:fullqueuedeveloper:dfu
+    qmk compile -kb crkbd -km fullqueuedeveloper && qmk flash -kb crkbd -km fullqueuedeveloper -bl dfu

 ## The `ADJUST` Layer